 The third valve ring, sometimes called the third trigger, is a ring attached to the third valve slide.
 It helps the player quickly engage the slide for intonation changes involving the third valve.
 Most musicians keep their right ring finger in this ring while playing.

 Most trumpets also have a C-shaped ring welded to the top of the leadpipe called the pinky ring, or finger hook.
 Rather than activating a slide, musicians use this ring as a gripping point for the trumpet.

 Inserting the fifth, or pinky, finger here helps the musician hold the instrument steady during play.
-The ring also enables you to securely hold the horn in your right hand while turning a page of sheet music with your left.
+The ring also enables the player to securely hold the horn in their right hand while turning a page of sheet music with their left.

 Some players always keep their pinky finger in the ring while playing, which is improper technique.
 The pinky should rest lightly on top of the ring or be held freely.

 Many players compensate for a poor or weak embouchure by pulling the horn harder into the mouth.
-This is especially true of players that have under-developed mouth muscles for playing high notes.
+This is especially true of players with under-developed mouth muscles for playing high notes.
 Excess mouthpiece pressure can cause poor tone quality or even injury to the player’s lips.

 Saliva and condensed water vapor build up in the horn during play, which can cause a gurgling sound if left unchecked.
 The trumpet was designed with a water key, also known as a spit valve, to prevent this.